Skip to content

 Income riders are best understood as sub-accounts.
 They are separate account values used solely to calculate a future income stream.
 In other words, there are two accounts at work: the walk-away account value (accumulated value) and the income account value.

-The walk-away account is the accumulated value available for withdraw, surrender or at death.
+The walk-away account is the accumulated value available for withdrawal, surrender, or at death.
 There are no strings attached and the owner (or beneficiaries) are free to use these funds as they please.

-The income account is the second value and is used only to create a lifetime stream of income.
+The income account is the second value.
+It is used only to create a lifetime income stream.
 It is usually greater in value than the walk-away amount, but it’s not available for a lump-sum distribution.
-The income account can only be accessed through an annuitization.
+The income account can only be accessed through annuitization.

 Annuity Deferral First, Then Income Later